Monarchsung/Airmash-Aim-Assist/README.md

 # Airmash-Aim-assists-extension
-Not aimbot, Aim assist
+Not aimbot, Aim assist.
-Copy and paste into browser console
+Copy and paste into browser console.
+Look at the script to see the key events.